RiyaMehta16/thinkboard/README.md

 ### Setting up CONTROLLERS

+- =>Create a new folder **controllers**
+- => Create the controller in camelCase (ex: notesController.js)
-These are the functions to be executed after a specific http request is sent to s specific url
+- => These are the functions to be executed after a specific http request is sent to a specific url:

 ```
 router.get("/", controller);